Jitu1990/link-clickable-Label/README.md

 How to use:

-You can create an instance of JKTapableLable either programmatically or in interface builder.
+You can create an instance of JKTapableLabel either programmatically or in interface builder.
 It has a property linkTextColor  to set the text color for the link.

 If you create a JKTapableLabel in interface builder, then add an outlet to it in your view controller:

-@IBOutlet weak var inkLabel:JKTapableLabel!
+@IBOutlet weak var linkLabel:JKTapableLabel!

 Then set the inputTextLinkColor property if you did not set in interface builder: